-Case Summary: Sam Sebastian
+Incident Report: Sam Sebastian

-Sam Sebastian was an 18-years-old student at West Gate School, which takes on the educational responsibility for around 200 children aged 4-19 years old who have a range of complex needs and/or disabilities (Snow, 2019).
+Sam Sebastian was an 18-year-old student at West Gate School, which takes on the educational responsibility for around 200 children aged 4-19 years old who have a range of complex needs and/or disabilities (Snow, 2019).

-Sam was a student with Angelman syndrome, cerebral palsy, epilepsy, a severe developmental delay, and was, at the time of the incident, non-verbal.
+Sam was a student with Angelman syndrome, cerebral palsy, epilepsy, and a severe developmental delay, and was, at the time of the incident, non-verbal.
 He needed assistance to walk and required one-to-one supervision during several activities, including when using the hydrotherapy pool for physiotherapy (Owen, 2017).

-On Wednesday, 27 January 2016, Marilyn Smith and Eileen Coull, teaching assistants at West Gate school, were placed in charge of supervising Sam whilst using the on-site hydrotherapy pool for physiotherapy (BBC News, 2017).
+On Wednesday, 27 January 2016, Marilyn Smith and Eileen Coull, teaching assistants at West Gate School, were placed in charge of supervising Sam while using the on-site hydrotherapy pool for physiotherapy (BBC News, 2017).
 Ms Smith got into the water with Sam, and Ms Coull supervised from the pool surround (Snow, 2019).
 Sam was using a rubber ring to float in the pool.
 At some point during the session, Ms Smith and Ms Coull became distracted, and Sam slipped out of his swimming ring and submerged for 90 seconds (caught on CCTV) before he was rescued by Ms Smith (Snow, 2019).

 Sam had suffered a cardiac arrest induced by drowning and required resuscitation at the poolside, which was commenced by Ms Smith and Ms Coull (BBC News, 2016).
 He was taken to the Leicester Royal Infirmary by paramedics, where he remained for nine weeks as doctors fought to protect Sam from numerous chest infections progressing to pneumonia (Owen, 2017; BBC News, 2017).
 Sam had incurred significant neurological damage during the 90 seconds that his brain was deprived of oxygen as he was submerged below the water.
 He was then transferred to a specialist brain injury unit at Leicester General Hospital (ITV News, 2016).
 It took four months following the incident before it was safe for Sam to return home (Snow, 2019).